Call or Text Anytime: 817.277.6166|Office by Appointment · Weekdays 8:30am – 5pm

 Design-build contracts

-When a contractor takes on both the design and construction of a project — rather than building from an architect’s or engineer’s plans — they assume the professional liability that would otherwise rest with the design professional.
-Any error in the design that results in a costly problem is a professional liability claim.
+When a contractor takes on both the design and construction of a project — rather than building from an architect's or engineer's plans — they assume the professional liability that would otherwise rest with the design professional.
+Any error in the design that results in a costly problem is a professional liability claim against the contractor, not just a construction defect claim.
 Design-build is increasingly common in residential and commercial renovation work, and the professional liability exposure is often underestimated.

 Contractor-provided specifications

-A contractor who specifies a particular product, system, or material for a project — rather than simply installing what’s specified by others — has professional liability exposure if that specification turns out to be wrong or inadequate.
-An HVAC contractor who sizes a system incorrectly, a plumber who specifies the wrong pipe type, a pool builder who recommends an undersized filtration system — all of these are specification errors with professional liability implications.
+A contractor who specifies a particular product, system, or material for a project — rather than simply installing what's specified by others — has professional liability exposure if that specification turns out to be wrong or inadequate.
+An HVAC contractor who sizes a system incorrectly, a plumber who specifies the wrong pipe type for a specific application, a pool builder who recommends an undersized filtration system — all of these are specification errors with professional liability implications.

 Project management and GC oversight

 General contractors who take on project management responsibility — coordinating subcontractors, managing schedules, overseeing quality — carry professional liability exposure for how that management is performed.
-A claim that poor coordination caused costly delays, or that oversight failures let defective subcontractor work go unaddressed, is a professional liability claim — not just a GL claim.
+A claim that the GC's poor coordination caused delays that cost the owner money, or that oversight failures led to defective subcontractor work going unaddressed, is a professional liability claim — not just a construction defect claim covered by GL.

 Advice and recommendations to clients

 Contractors regularly advise clients on materials, methods, sequencing, and decisions.
+A homeowner who asks their contractor what type of roofing system to install, what HVAC brand to use, or how to approach a structural challenge is relying on the contractor's professional judgment.
 If that advice leads to an expensive problem, the client can claim it was negligent.
-The more consultative your client relationships, the more professional liability exposure exists alongside the physical work — and it doesn’t require a written spec sheet to create the exposure.
+The more consultative your client relationships, the more professional liability exposure exists alongside the physical work.

 Inspection and assessment services

 Contractors who assess existing conditions before proposing work — evaluating structural integrity, assessing system capacity, diagnosing problems — are providing a professional service that can generate E&O claims.
-A contractor who inspects a foundation and declares it sound, then the foundation later fails, has made a professional judgment that can be disputed.
+A contractor who inspects a foundation and declares it sound, or evaluates an electrical system and recommends it for reuse, has made a professional judgment that can be disputed if the foundation or system later fails.

 Licensed trades with professional standards

-Licensed trades — electricians, plumbers, HVAC technicians — operate under professional standards of care defined by licensing requirements and industry codes.
-A licensed contractor whose work doesn’t meet those standards can face a professional liability claim for failing to perform at the level their license implies.
-The license itself establishes the standard of care being measured against.
+Licensed trades — electricians, plumbers, HVAC technicians — operate under professional standards of care defined by their licensing requirements and industry codes.
+A licensed contractor whose work doesn't meet those standards — even if no physical damage occurs immediately — can face a professional liability claim for failing to perform at the level their license implies.
+The license itself establishes the standard of care that's being measured against.

 GL vs. Professional Liability for Contractors